-The Immunization Clinic offers free immunizations and TB skin tests to adults and children.
-The clinic is run by students from the MSU Colleges of Human Medicine and Osteopathic Medicine in conjunction with the Ingham County Health Department.
+The MSU Immunization Clinic offers free immunizations and TB skin tests to children.
+The clinic also offers MMR, tetanus booster and TB skin tests to adults at no charge.
+The clinic is run by students from the MSU College of Human Medicine in conjunction with the Ingham County Health Department.
 A physician is present at each clinic.
-The clinic is on the third Saturday of the month from 9 a.m. to 11:45 a.m.
-For information, call 353-7806.
+The clinic is on the third Saturday of each month from 9 a.m. to 11:45 a.m.
+For more information call 353-3003.